LATERNA MAGICA

 From the Marche étourdissante (a loop around the village of Blanot, punctuated by a host of sonic and visual surprises), I remember the 1001 tricks played by the trombone trio Bomonstre (Olivier Bost, Patrick Charbonnier and Fabrice Charles), in particular the moment when the musicians, hidden in the Church of Blanot, door apparently closed, began to play, creating a surprise.
 The tones of the three invisible trombonists seemed to spring from the stones as walkers passed by!

-Also in my memory, the intense poetry of the early morning, and my own sleepy steps during the Contemplative Walk proposed at 5am by an audio-naturalist and the bird-musician, saxophonist Lionel Garcin.
+Also in memory, the intense poetry of the early morning, and my own sleepy steps during the Contemplative Walk proposed at 5am by an audio-naturalist and the bird-musician, saxophonist Lionel Garcin.
 A gentle progression that began in the fields and continued through the forest surrounding Mont Saint Romain.
 Ears wide open to birdsong, animal sounds, the roar of the wind...: a different kind of music to that found in concert halls, but one that reminds us that the world of sound is limitless!
 Among the walkers, I seem to notice a local farmer who listens to the sounds of nature with great attention.
 When I handed him my microphone at the end of the walk, he choked back tears, telling me that he had had the feeling of having finally "encountered" the reality that surrounds him, a landscape that he knows from the first to the last grass...

 My magic lantern could now scroll through the many, many images left by successive editions of three singular festivals: Jazz à Luz in the Hautes Pyrénées, Le Bruit de la Musique inthe Creuse and Densités in the Meuse.
 The first two have already inspired some recent reflections (see Hémisphère Son reviews).
 Here, I'll just wink at the lantern!